 Love the look of those farmhouse style pillows?
 Making your own ruffled pillow case is so easy peasy, you’ll want to make tons of these shabby chic pillows!
 Just remember: sharing is caring so don’t keep them all for yourself!
 Your friends will be thrilled to display some of your gorgeous handmade farmhouse pillow covers in their homes!

 As you may remember I’m in the process of redesigning Ellie’s room (as I’ve mentioned this when I made this ruffled bed skirt for her room).
 Since then I made the bed sheet and the duvet cover for the same bed and now it was time for the pillows and this ruffled pillow case tutorial.
+This is actually great as a beginner sewing project, as it does only require basic sewing skills and it doesn’t take a lot of time.

 Need more pillow tutorials?